LispCookbook/cl-cookbook/scripting.md

 So `options` is a
 [property list](https://lispcookbook.github.io/cl-cookbook/data-structures.html#plist).
 We
 use `getf` and `setf` with plists, so that's how we do our logic.
-Below we print the help with `opts:describe` and then `exit` (in a portable way).
+Below we print the help with `opts:describe` and then we `quit` (in a portable way).

 ~~~lisp